maverickdeepak/BudgetApp/README.md

 12. Click on the Create button.
 A pop up will be fired.
 Copy the Client ID and Client Secret.

 Note: Client ID and Client Secret is sensitive.
-It will be used for creating the Google App
+It will be used in config.php file.

 B: How App is Working